Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Elementary properties of solutions and subsolutions

 depends on the region being \textit{large enough}, in the sense that the first eigenvalue for the Laplacian has to be small.
-The proof the following of proposition can be found in Proposition 2.4 from \cite{GasparGuaraco}.
+The following of proposition follows from the results in \cite{Barlow2000} (see also Proposition 2.4 from \cite{GasparGuaraco}).

 \begin{proposition} Let $\Omega\subset M$ be a bounded open region with Lipschitz boundary and first eigenvalue $\lambda_1=\lambda_1(\Omega)$.
-There exists a unique positive solution of (\ref{DAC}) if and only if $\lambda_1<W''(0)$.
-Moreover, $u$ and $-u$ are the unique global minima of the energy $E$ in $H^1_0(\Omega)$. \end{proposition}
+There exists a unique positive solution of \cref{DAC} if and only if $\lambda_1<-W''(0)$.
+Moreover, $u$ and $-u$ are the unique global minima of the energy $E_1$ in $H^1_0(\Omega)$. \end{proposition}